gtoolit/gtoolit/README.md

-### Hi there 👋🏾
+### Hi there

 My name is George .
-I am DevOps Engineer and Automation Engineer.
+I am DevOps Engineer with a passion for automating tasks.

 <!--
 **georgetoolit1/georgetoolit1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.